 In this, we use stack to perform string reversal, checking for punctuation, if current character is one, we append that.
 The split method is used to handle cases of spaces, which needs to be ignored while reverse.

 The original string is : geeks#for&%%gee)ks The Reversed String ignoring punctuation : skeeg#rof&%%ske)eg

-Method #2 : Using groupby() + isalnum() [ for substing specific reversal ]
+Method #2 : Using groupby() + isalnum() [ for substring specific reversal ]

-In this, we form grouping of each of substring between punctuations, and reverse them among them, not whole.
-The isalnum() is used to check for all alphabets
+In this, we form grouping of each of substring between punctuations and reverse them among them, not whole.
+The isalnum() is used to check for all the alphabets.

 The original string is : geeks#for&%%gee)ks The Reversed String ignoring punctuation [substring] : skeeg#rof&%%eeg)sk

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.